Glosolin/Time_Series_Walmart_Sales_Forecasting/README.md

   - **Hyperparameter Tuning**: We optimize kernel hyperparameters to maximize the log-marginal likelihood, ensuring the model fits the data effectively.

 ## Results
-We use RMSE to evaluate the model performance as the following:
+We use RMSE (normalized) to evaluate the model performance as the following:

 ![](/images/RMSE.png)

+The MAPE (mean absolute percentage error) is 2.31% for ARIMA/SARIMA and 5.08% for GPs.

 Here is the prediction plot by using ARIMA/SARIMA and GP:
 <figure>